sarkershantonu/dev-qa-interview/AutomationTests/README.md

 # Designing framework bottom up

 # Reporting principle
+- Less manual overhead
+- Auto test reports using build tools/commands
+- Each type of audience should have different view of a report.
+Like stake holders, business analyst, developer/qa, prod-support etc.
+- Fail alert should be included
+- Log support shold be there
+- Analysis can be included (custom perserts, log analyzers like splunk, logstash, amazon cloudwatch)
+- Screenshot should be included for selenium

 # How to decide tools
 - Why it is best for team